jszopi/repESP/README.md

 ## Install

-The following instructions are for UNIX-like systems, like MacOS and Linux.
+Installing `repESP` is standard and simple:

-* Choose and go to installation directory (e.g. `~/bin`)
+1. Choose and go to an installation directory (e.g. `~/bin`)
-* Get the code: `git clone https://github.com/jszopi/repESP`
+2. Get the code: `git clone https://github.com/jszopi/repESP`
-* From inside the repESP directory run: `python3.7 setup.py develop`
+3. From inside the repESP directory run: `pip3 install .`

-* Make the scripts callable: `export PATH=$PATH:your_scripts_path`
+With the following caveats regarding the final point:

+* While version 0.2.0 is being actively developed it is recommended to stay up-to-date with the latest code on the `master` branch.
+  Passing `-e` to `pip3 install` will ensure that the `repESP` version installed reflects what's in your local git repo.
-To update the code to latest version run: `git fetch --all ; git pull`
+  To later update the code to latest version run: `git fetch --all ; git pull`.
+* If you want to generate documentation, you'll need to append `[docs]` to the install command, i.e. run  `pip3 install .[docs]` instead.

 # Contributing